by Landon Krentz

 We are excited to offer matinee performances for student groups, as well as supplementary activities like artist Q&As, workshops, and building tours of our Ontario Heritage designated venue.

-We currently have two school matinees scheduled for The Little Prince:
+We currently have three school matinees scheduled for The Little Prince:

 - Tuesday April 8 at 11:00 AM